 The High Line: Walk through this elevated public park, which was built on a former New York Central Railway elevated freight line track.
 It’s a nice oasis in the city and has some great views and pretty vantage points.

 One World Observatory: this observation deck offers gorgeous views of the city, and is also a special place in the history of NYC.
-There are several different ticket options giving you various wait times to get to the top.
+Several different ticket options offer various wait times to get to the top.

 The Tenement Museum: I haven’t been to this unique museum on the Lower East Side of Manhattan, but have heard great things about it.
 There are several different guided tour options, and you’ll want to look at their website in advance to find the tour that is best for your family.
 Tickets can and should be purchased in advance.